 |I just ordered a planet and its inhabitants destroyed and I'm still in my comfy slippers.|

-- Grand Moff Tarkin's ability triggers at the start of the Ship phase.
+- Grand Moff Tarkin's ability triggers at the start of the Ship Phase.
 This is after you've already assigned your command dials but before any ships are activated.
 If there are any other abilities that trigger at the same time (such as Han Solo's "shoots first" ability) remember that they are resolved in player order.

-Third, if you're planning to use Tarkin to simply spam a specific type of command throughout the game, you generally have better options for commander that specialize in that kind of thing much more cheaply:
+The final consideration is opportunity cost: why Tarkin over a different commander?
+If you're planning to use Tarkin to simply spam a specific type of command throughout the game, you generally have better options for commander that specialize in that kind of thing much more cheaply:

-Spamming navigate?
+- Spamming navigate?
 Why not use Ozzel or Jerrjerrod for their superior speed/maneuverability abilities?

-Spamming concentrate fire?
+- Spamming concentrate fire?
 Why not use Vader or Screed for their improvements to attack dice/damage?